Dicraeosauridae: Anatomy

 Dicraeosaurids are characterized by their relatively small body size, short necks, and long neural spines.
 They are 10–13 meters in body length.
 They share thirteen unambiguous synapomorphies including dorsal vertebrae without pleurocoels, the presence of a ventrally directed prong on the squamosal, and a subtriangular-shaped dentary symphysis.

 Distribution and evolution

-Dicraeosaurid specimens have been found in three continents - Africa, South America, and North America.
+Early Dicraeosaurid specimens have been found in three continents - Africa, South America, and North America.
 The distribution of species is primarily Gondwonan, with the exception of the North American Suuwassea.
 The presence of Suuwassea in North America is unique among dicraeosaurids, therefore making the proper taxonomic classification of Suuwassea essential.
 The group likely first diverged from the diplodocids in the middle Jurassic in North America and subsequently dispersed into Gondwana, with the most diversity in East Africa and South America.
 Amargasaurus was the latest surviving dicraeosaurid genus, living into the Early Cretaceous period.

+Recently from the Thar Desert, a dicraeosaurid fossil dating back to 167 million years ago was discovered in 2023.
+This present-day sweltering expanse of India was a lush green tropical coastline that bordered the Tethys Ocean, serving as a habitat for a diverse range of dinosaurs during the Mesozoic Era.
+This discovery marks the first of its kind to be unearthed in Asian continent and is also the oldest specimen ever recorded in the global fossil record.